chaytonmin/Survey-Autonomous-Driving-in-Unstructured-Environments/README.md

 ## 📌 Introduction

-Research on autonomous driving in unstructured environments is less advanced than in urban settings due to challenges like environmental variability and scene complexity.
-These environments—such as rural areas and rugged terrains—pose unique obstacles that are not common in urban areas.
-Despite these difficulties, autonomous driving in such contexts is crucial for applications in agriculture, mining, and military operations.
-Our survey reviews over 200 papers, covering datasets, mapping and localization, environmental perception, path planning, end-to-end driving solutions, and associated challenges.
+Research on autonomous driving in unstructured outdoor environments is less advanced than in structured urban settings due to challenges like environmental diversities and scene complexity.
+These environments—such as rural areas and rugged terrains—pose unique obstacles that are not common in structured urban areas.
+Despite these difficulties, autonomous driving in unstructured outdoor environments is crucial for applications in agriculture, mining, and military operations.
+Our survey reviews over 200 papers for autonomous driving in unstructured outdoor environments, covering datasets, mapping and localization, environmental perception, path planning, end-to-end driving solutions, and relevant challenges.
 We also discuss emerging trends and future research directions.
 This review aims to consolidate knowledge and encourage further research in this field.

 ## Table of Contents